espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Gallows Tooth.md

 * * *

 This grisly molar hangs from a cord threaded through a hole just above its dried, exposed root.
 When you activate this talisman, make a melee Strike against an adjacent creature.
-That creature is [[Off-Guard]] against the Strike and until the end of your turn.
+That creature is [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] against the Strike and until the end of your turn.